 Both LifterLMS and Kajabi accept one-time payments, recurring memberships, and payment plans.
 They both work with Stripe and PayPal.

 Kajabi does have valuable e-commerce features like:

 - Multiple currencies

 - Order bumps

 - Free or paid offers

-Kajabi offers an integration with Quaderno Checkout to calculate tax, but that doesn't come as a standard feature.
+Kajabi offers a Quaderno integration to calculate tax, but that doesn't come as a standard feature.
 They cannot automatically calculate and collect VAT either.

 When it comes to managing your orders, like refunding payments or canceling subscriptions, a lot of that is done directly in Stripe, not in your Kajabi dashboard.